The vast open plains of the Central Kalahari Game Reserve attract an abundance of plains game and the predators that follow. © Giovanna Fasanelli

 Rise early and spend the morning alongside the habituated, and incredibly friendly, Meerkats of San Camp.
 Watch as they stick their noses out of their burrows to sniff for signs of danger, then emerge and position themselves with their chests to the rising sun to shake off the night’s cold.
 Sit with them long enough, and they may use your head as a sentry point to watch for eagles, their greatest predator.
 Later, take a game drive to Nwetwe Pan, admiring the magnificent ancient Baobabs along the way.
 Nwetwe is one of southern Africa’s most important Lesser and Greater Flamingo breeding sites.
 Pink clouds of flamingoes fill the air this time of year, as Ostriches, korhaans and Secretary Birds scour the grass below.
 See great herds of Wildebeest, zebra and Impala grazing, while Lion, Cheetah, Leopard, Jackal and hyena lurk nearby, awaiting their opportunity.
 Dinner and overnight at San Camp.

 As an exercise in contrasts, fly today to the wondrous wetland within the Kalahari, known as the Okavango Delta.
 Produced by seasonal flooding, the delta is comprised of nearly 6,000 square miles of water channels, lagoons, and islands.
 Declared one of the Seven Natural Wonders of Africa in 2013, it boasts some of the densest wildlife concentrations on the continent.
 Large numbers of more widely distributed mammals and birds occur alongside specialties that are rarely encountered elsewhere in Africa, such as the charismatic and endangered African Wild Dog, Zambezi Sitatunga, and Wattled Crane.
-Kwara Camp is located in a private concession to the north of the delta, known for its abundant birdlife during the rainy season.
-Dinner and overnight at Kwara Camp.
+Wilderness Chitabe Camp is located in a private concession bordered on the north by the famed and unfenced Moremi Game Reserve.
+The dramatic mix of Kalahari and Okavango habitats boasts consistent predator-prey interaction.
+Dinner and overnight at Wilderness Chitabe Camp.

 Enjoy morning and late afternoon game drives.
 The area will be rife with palatable grasses and productive Mopane and Acacia woodlands, which lure many species of plains game, including elephant, giraffe, zebra, Sitatunga, Red Lechwe, Tsessebe, Impala, Hippo, and, on rare occasion, White Rhino.
-Lion, Cheetah and Leopard are seen frequently.
+The large prey densities make Chitabe a stronghold for African Wild Dog, Lion, Cheetah and Leopard.
 The variety of bird life is impressive, with woodland specialties such as Bateleur Eagle, Red-crested Korhaan, Southern Yellow-billed Hornbill, Dickinson’s Kestrel, Meyer’s Parrot and the glamorous Crimson-breasted Shrike, and a vast array of wetland birds, such as the highly localized Slaty Egret, African Skimmer, Pel’s Fishing Owl and Black-chested Snake-eagle on the waterways.
-A fine way to see the wetland wildlife is to light out on the Delta’s crystal-clear water in a traditional dug-out canoe called a mokoro, from which you can watch the wildlife at eye level, or a double-decker boat that visits the Godikwe Lagoon in the waters of the Moremi Game Reserve.
-Dinners and overnights at Kwara Camp.
+Dinners and overnights at Wilderness Chitabe Camp.

-Take two full days to soak up Kwando’s exquisite scenery and varied habitats.
+Take two full days to soak up the Linyanti’s exquisite scenery and commune with the elephants.
 Along with morning game drives to seek out the area’s Lion, Leopard, Cheetah, and African Wild Dog, night drives will reveal a whole separate array of nocturnal species such as Lesser Bushbaby, Spring Hare, Large Spotted Genet and, if you’re lucky, the elusive Aardwolf or Serval.
 The birding is spectacular, with such specialties as Slaty Egret, White-rumped Babbler, and Wattled Crane.
-Walking safaris will bring you even closer to the wildlife, and a boat cruise down the Kwando River is a breathtaking experience not to be missed.
-Meals and overnights at Lagoon Camp.
+A special feature at Linyanti is the log-pile hide where you can sit quietly and watch hundreds of buffalo and elephants moving along the waterways.
+Meals and overnights at Linyanti Tented Camp.

 Before breakfast, take in the grandeur of Victoria Falls, or Mosi-oa-Tunya (The Smoke That Thunders) in the local Tonga language.
 Venture close enough to feel its spray, and marvel over the sheer size of the world’s largest sheet of falling water.
 This afternoon, enjoy a game drive through the park, looking for elephant, buffalo and Lion, a healthy Leopard population, herds of Sable, Eland, Kudu, Waterbuck and Impala.
 Birds to look for include bee-eaters, darters, eagles and storks, as well as many species of kingfisher—Pied, Giant, Woodland, Malachite and Brown-hooded—are all common here.
 This evening, gather with your expedition leaders and fellow travelers for a farewell dinner.
 Dinner and overnight at Old Drift Lodge.

-This morning, transfer by vehicle to the Victoria Falls Airport for your connecting flights home.
+This morning, transfer by vehicle to the Victoria Falls Airport for your flights home.

 - 12 guests